-If you’re looking for legal advice to help you obtain planning permission, or to stop someone else’s application, we’re here to help.
-We have years of experience in representing all parties in the development process, and our team has been recognised by Legal 500 for its expertise.
+We provide advice in the specialist and complex areas of planning, highways, and environmental law.
+We have years of experience in representing all parties in the development process, and our team has been recognised by Chambers and Partners, and Legal 500 for its expertise.

 We advise on every aspect of planning and highways law.
 This could be negotiating planning or highways works agreements, guidance over the threat of compulsory purchase, or helping you to tackle legal issues that may be preventing development, like public rights of way, village green or asset of community value applications or designations such as tree preservation orders or conservation areas.
 Where necessary, we’ll also challenge unlawful planning decisions in court or assist you defend against enforcement action.

 We’ll work with you to get a full idea of your end goals from the start.
 That way, we’ll spot any issues that could affect future development of your land and deal with them quickly and efficiently.

 Mobile: 07872 871 091

 We can also help you with:

 Highways and Village Greens

 Working with our Investigation, Regulation & Tax team we provide: